MCP Server

 | VS Code (MCP extension) | .vscode/mcp.json |

 Restart the client.
-The tools (foura_single, foura_proxy, foura_browser) and five prompts appear in your tool list.
+The tools (foura_auto, foura_single, foura_proxy, foura_browser) and six prompts appear in your tool list.

 Quick Start: hosted (Streamable HTTP)